PrestaShop/test-scenarios/src/content/modules/productcomments/enable-disable-the-authorization-for-guest-user-to-comment.md

 ## Preconditions

-Go to back office -> Modules -> Module manager<br />
+Go to back office -> Modules -> Module manager\
-Search productcomments<br />
+Search productcomments\
-The module should be installed and upgraded to the last version<br />
+The module should be installed and upgraded to the last version\
 Click on Configure
 ## Steps
 | Step Description | Expected result |